It's Rush Limbaugh, the EIB network of the Limbaugh Institute for Advanced Conservative Studies.

 Logic, common sense, tradition, whatever, learned history and tradition is being defeated every day by emotion.

-And if there is a combination of emotion and low information, uninformed people who have had their feelings ratcheted up.
+And if there is A combination of emotion and low information, uninformed people who have had their feelings ratcheted up.

-If there is one thing that is responsible for the I mean, some of you might call it the corruption, but if there's one thing that is responsible for the never-ending assault on traditions and institutions that define this country, it is the concept as used and proselytized by the left of fairness.
+If there is one thing that is responsible for the, I mean, some of you might call it the corruption, but if there's one thing that is responsible for the never-ending assault on traditions and institutions that define this country, it is the concept as used and proselytized by the left of fairness.

 And the premise of the left is that virtually everything about this country from its origins was unfair.

-people works like magic because everything should be fair, Mr. Limbaugh.
+Because everything should be fair, Mr. Limbaugh.

-It is unfair that this can't it is unfair, and that's not fair.
+It is unfair that this can't.

-It's unfair that somebody can marry the case it's unfair and this the whole premise of unfairness is rooted in what?
+And the whole premise of unfairness is rooted in what?

-That there is this elusive utopia out there where everybody's equal and everybody prospers and everybody has everything they want, or nobody has anything they want.
+That there is this elusive utopia out there where everybody's equal and everybody prospers and everybody has everything they want or nobody has anything they want.

 In either case, it's fair.

-And if everybody doesn't have everything they want, then there's no fairness, and it's got to be changed.
+And if everybody doesn't have everything they want, then there's no fairness.

 If everybody has nothing, that's cool.